 1. Aim to get rid of factually outdated books

 Non-fiction books get outdated.
 As the years come and go information and knowledge change.
 What we, as humanity, thought we knew 10 years ago may be completely different from what we know now.
-Textbooks get updated and general/specialized books can be made redundant with the discovery of new information.
+Textbooks get updated and general/specialised books can be made redundant with the discovery of new information.
 A good example of the latter point is government files that get declassified after a few decades making former assumptions of events completely redundant or new technology that allows humanity to expand its collective knowledge on what we know about space.
-The point being textbooks (especially university or high school textbooks) are always being revised and general/specialized non-fiction books can be made redundant with new discoveries.
+The point being textbooks (especially university or high school textbooks) are always being revised and general/specialised non-fiction books can be made redundant with new discoveries.
 So feel free to get rid of the outdated books, they are a waste.

 2. Aim to get rid of books that you have no interest in